Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-How to Care for a Pet Tiger
+Owning a Pet Tiger

 Gracing the news and television programs such as Animal Planet's Fatal Attractions, it would seem as though bad owners of big cats are running rampant.
 Can a tiger (Panthera tigris) fit into the lifestyle of the average person?

-Privately owned pet tigers and other big cats (lions, cougars, mountain lions, and leopards) are an obscure reality, yet their true presence is wildly exaggerated by special interest groups and the news media.
+Privately-owned pet tigers and other big cats (lions, cougars, mountain lions, and leopards) are an obscure reality, yet their true presence is wildly exaggerated by special interest groups and the news media.
 While many exotic pets have tremendous popularity, big cats, for obvious reasons, are not commonly kept.

-Due to the negligence of a few, the few true owners of ‘pet’ big cats frequently make headlines and bans are prompted of other exotic animals that are of little or no danger to people beyond a cat or dog.
-The reason may be that the public views the idea of a ‘backyard tiger’, which is a tiger maintained in a non-professional zoo-like setting, with disdain, but not all so-called backyards (or owners) are equivalent.
+Due to the negligence of a few, the few true owners of ‘pet’ big cats frequently make headlines, and bans are prompted of other exotic animals that are of little or no danger to people beyond a cat or dog.
+The reason may be that the public views the idea of a ‘backyard tiger,’ which is a tiger maintained in a non-professional zoo-like setting, with disdain, but not all so-called backyards (or owners) are equivalent.
 There are reasonable ways to bring about the proper husbandry of big cats, as long as the owner’s lifestyle fits specific criteria without exception.

-- Live in a secluded area
+- You live in a secluded area.

 It’s good to see that so many people are surprised to find out that people privately own such a class of animal, which should put to rest the myth that it is a rapidly expanding industry.

 Most owners of these animals have dealt with big cats or other exotics in their occupations and businesses (many of these so-called pets are often a part of the owner’s business), or they are usually highly experienced enthusiasts.
 Caring for such an animal should never be taken lightly, and regulations, not bans, should reflect that.

-Therefore, zoos that do actually offer these animals toward the population who are not a part of this ‘high and elite’ club of specialized zoos are often ethically questionable with their practices, yet this is one way to obtain the animals.
+Therefore, zoos that do actually offer these animals to the population who are not a part of this ‘high and elite’ club of specialized zoos are often ethically questionable with their practices, yet this is one way to obtain the animals.

-Breeding tigers specifically for the ‘pet trade’ presents many issues, and the main concern I have is the ratio of proper homes toward animals produced.
-As previously stated, the ‘proper’ home is very rare, and unfortunately, there exists many individuals who take animals that are unscrupulous.
+Breeding tigers specifically for the ‘pet trade’ presents many issues, and the main concern I have is the ratio of proper homes to animals produced.
+As previously stated, the ‘proper’ home is very rare, and unfortunately, there exist many individuals who take animals that are unscrupulous.
 Any such animal that has low demand, from domesticated cats to tigers, should not be intentionally bred without consideration of its current and future populations.
 The most ethical way to obtain a tiger is to 'adopt' an unwanted one from these and many other sources.

 Getting back to the ‘backyard’ tiger assessment, to responsibly and ethically care for an animal like a tiger, it is clear that one needs to have sufficient space and funds to build the sturdy and specialized caging that meets the needs of the animal, makes the possibility of escape as small as possible, and prevents easy access from intruders into the enclosure, whether they be human or animal.

-One thing I like to stress about the existence of captive animals that are too large to ‘play’ with their owners (interacting with dangerous carnivores will be addressed later on in this passage); they will have to live over 99% of their lives in their enclosure and it is essential that the enclosure is developed with this in mind.
+One thing I like to stress about the existence of captive animals that are too large to ‘play’ with their owners (interacting with dangerous carnivores will be addressed later on in this passage); they will have to live over 99% of their lives in their enclosure, and it is essential that the enclosure is developed with this in mind.

 Therefore, this means that a minimum amount of space should be defined, but the standards do not cease there.
 The captive animal, so to speak, must be able to make something out of their space, and not just view the opposite end of the enclosure to see a continuous, uninteresting box.